How To Plan For Effective Genre Instruction

 A hot tip on finding mentor texts: The piece you wrote yourself will be one of the BEST mentor texts you can use with your students:

-1. It makes the students think you know what you’re on about.
+- It makes the students think you know what you’re talking about about.

 Another way of finding good mentor texts is by putting a call out on the Oz Lit Teacher Facebook group.
 As has been demonstrated time and time again in this group, ask for assistance and you’ll be surprised with the generosity and helpfulness of all the other members.